Girgias/php-rfcs/container-offset-behaviour.md

 Cannot use value of type TYPE as an array
 ```

-And if the specific operation is not supported the error would ressemble:
+And if the specific operation is not supported the error would resemble:

 ```text
 Cannot OPERATION offset of type TYPE on value of type TYPE